 ART by the RIVER, which is held annually the weekend before Labour Day weekend is the major fundraiser for the Gibson Gallery.
 This Arts and Craft Festival, first held in 1967, is Essex County's original Arts & Crafts Show.
 It has grown into an end of summer tradition in Amherstburg, attracting 170 artists and artisans from across Ontario.

 2019 will be the 53nd year of this event!

 When:Always the weekend before Labour Day Weekend Rain or Shine...

 Sat. & Sun.
 August 24 & 25, 2019

 10:00 AM - 5:00 PM

 $5.00 / Children 12 & under enter free when accompanied by an adult

-NO PETS please-service animals ONLY allowed on site.
+For insurance purposes, NO PETS please-working animals ONLY allowed on site.

 Canadian Art - With A Twist